Ozath/ot-harjoitustyo/documents/brainstorming.md

 - Allow player to save current puzzle progress.
   + Implement as automatic functionality on exit if puzzle not solved.
 Save to [sudoku.txt](https://github.com/Ozath/ot-harjoitustyo/blob/master/data/sudoku.txt) file in [data](https://github.com/Ozath/ot-harjoitustyo/tree/master/data).
 - Instead of reading a prebuilt sudoku puzzle from a file, generate a random sudoku puzzle on game start (e.g. (N)ew option).
-  + Add some difficulty metric to the grid.
+  + Add some difficulty metric to the puzzle.
 This can be based on the amount of initial numbers given.
   + If Internet connection available download a puzzle from [https://sugoku.herokuapp.com/](https://sugoku.herokuapp.com/).
 This also enables fetching a puzzle based on difficulty level.
 - Prevent player from making a move that breaks the constraints of the puzzle.